The0mikkel/ollama-discord-bot/README.md

 *This will use the Ollama installed and running on your system.
 This will therefore allow for people to use ressources on your machine.
 If you want to use a different Ollama instance, you can set the `OLLAMA_SCHEME`, `OLLAMA_HOST` and `OLLAMA_PORT` variables in the `.env` file.*

+### Running used pre-built image

+The project provides a pre-built image, which can be used to run the bot.
+This is useful if you do not want to build the image yourself.

+Image is available at `ghcr.io/the0mikkel/ollama-discord-bot:latest`.

+A provided [docker-compose.prod.yml](docker-compose.prod.yml) file can be used to run the bot using the pre-built image.
+Just copy it to `docker-compose.yml` and run `docker-compose up -d`.

 ## Features

 The bot listen in and is able to have a conversation with the user.
 The bot has the whole chat flow of a single channel.
 This means, even though the bot is not interacted with, it can be called in, and have the previous messages in context.